Wildlife trip to Mexico

-Many thanks for your enquiry with Audley Travel, and your interest in travelling to Mexico.
+Many thanks for your inquiry with Audley Travel, and your interest in traveling to Mexico.

-The 20th March is towards the end of the whale watching season, however this varies between the locations you are planning to visit, and the types of whales you would like to see.
+The 20th March is toward the end of the whale watching season, however this varies between the locations you are planning to visit, and the types of whales you would like to see.

 In Loreto unfortunately you are just missing the best time to try to spot Blue Whales, which are the hardest whales to see as they are in the deepest water, the season for the blue whales runs mid-February until mid-March.

 Magdalena Bay you are just missing the best time for the Gray Whales which are best here until mid-March.

 San Ignacio however will still give you a great opportunity to see gray whales.
 The season for seeing them runs until mid-April.
 They are in the lagoons to calve and there can be up to 400 whales in the lagoons, so this can really make for a great experience.